mindset-dojo/mindset-dojo.github.io/_insights/2025-10-18-way-of-plus-ki.md

 The question is —
 can you empty your cup
-and feel the universe move through you?
+and let the universe move through you?